maindev/testandset-site/content/privacy policy.md

 ## CHANGES TO THIS PRIVACY POLICY
 BY USING THIS WEBSITE AND/OR SERVICES, YOU AGREE THAT YOU AS THE DATA SUBJECT CONSENT TO THIS PRIVACY POLICY.
-YOU AGREE THAT Test And Set.CLOUD MAY MAKE CHANGES TO THIS PRIVACY POLICY AT ANY TIME WITHOUT ANY GIVEN NOTICE AT ITS DISCRETION.
+YOU AGREE THAT TestAndSet.CLOUD MAY MAKE CHANGES TO THIS PRIVACY POLICY AT ANY TIME WITHOUT ANY GIVEN NOTICE AT ITS DISCRETION.

 Contacting us
 If you have any questions about this Privacy Policy, the practices of this site, or your dealings with this site, please contact us at: